Rubus tricolor

-Rubus tricolor (/ˈruːbəs ˈtraɪkʌlər/) (Note: Pronunciation of Botanical Latin is variable.) is an evergreen prostrate shrub, native to southwestern China.
-Leaves are dark green above, pale green below, and stems have red bristles.
+Rubus tricolor (/ˈruːbəs ˈtraɪkʌlər/) (Note: Pronunciation of Botanical Latin is variable.) is a species of prostrate shrub.
+Its common names include Chinese bramble, groundcover bramble, creeping bramble, Korean raspberry, Himalayan bramble, and groundcover raspberry.
+In Chinese, it is called 三色莓 ('sān sè méi ').

+It usually forms a vigorously spreading, dense mat.
+The leaves are dark green above, pale green below, and stems have red bristles.
 It has white flowers in summer and edible red fruit.
-It grows approximately 0.3 m high and usually forming a vigorously spreading, dense mat.
+It is native to southwestern China.
 In cultivation, it is mainly used as groundcover.
-Common names include Chinese bramble, groundcover bramble, creeping bramble, Korean raspberry, Himalayan bramble, and groundcover raspberry.
-In Chinese, it is called 三色莓 ("sān sè méi").

 Description

-Morphology

 The growth habit is prostrate/procumbent (trailing along the ground), but also climbing.
-It is usually stated to be an evergreen shrub, but sometimes said to be semi-evergreen, or deciduous.
+It is usually stated to be an evergreen shrub, but sometimes said to be semi-evergreen or deciduous.
 This is because it is normally evergreen but can shed its leaves in severe winters.
 The long stems arch between 30 and 60 cm high, although it may get higher if it grows over itself or other shrubs.
 The tips root when they touch the ground.
 It grows at a fast rate, spreading up to 2 m per year.
-It tends to form a dense, creeping mat, of sprawling shrubs growing into each other.
+It tends to form a dense, creeping mat of sprawling shrubs growing into each other.

 The stems are tomentose, having dense yellow-brown bristles, but are not prickly.
-Leaf petioles are 1.5–4 cm long, and similarly bristled, with glandular hairs and persistent stipules approximately 1–2 cm by 4–8 mm.
+The leaf petioles are 1.5–4 cm long, and similarly bristled, with glandular hairs and persistent stipules approximately 1–2 cm by 4–8 mm.

-Leaves are alternate (each leaf arises at a different node).
-Leaf shape is simple (undivided blade) or slightly undulate (3-5 shallow lobes), ovate to oblong, with base subrounded to cordate and apex shortly acuminate (see: Leaf shapes).
+The leaves are alternate, each arising at a different node.
+The leaf shape is simple (undivided blade) or slightly undulate (3-5 shallow lobes), ovate to oblong, with base subrounded to cordate and apex shortly acuminate.
 More simply, leaves have a heart-shaped base and a pointed tip.
 The margins of the leaf are described as unevenly coarsely sharply serrate (see: Leaf margin).
 Leaves are approximately 6–12 by 3–8 cm in size.
 On the abaxial (under) surface, the colour is yellow-grey and there are bristles, particularly on the veins which are raised.
 Adaxially (upper surface), the leaf is dark green, glossy and mostly glabrous (hairless) with only sparse bristles between veins.

-Flowers are white, about 2.5 cm wide, solitary or in small clusters.

-Fruit are aggregate drupelets, bright red, and subglobose (imperfectly rounded), about 1.5–1.7 cm in diameter.
+The flowers are white, about 2.5 cm wide, solitary or in small clusters.
+The fruit are aggregate drupelets, bright red, and subglobose (imperfectly rounded), about 1.5–1.7 cm in diameter.